 Ron, who had just made himself a very comfortable-looking chair out of two rocks and a little bit of moss, frowned at having to walk even more, but followed Harry without complaining.

-“Do you reckon the girls are worried?” he asked as they walked further away from the others.
+“Do you think the girls will be worried?” he asked as they walked further away from the others.

 “Probably not as worried as your mum,” Harry answered while raising his wand to cast the spells.
 “I hope they’re not,” he added as he began walking again a few moments later.
-“Hopefully, they keep each other busy.”
+“Hopefully, they're keeping each other busy.”

 “Yeah,” Ron agreed, grimacing as he climbed across a large rock and put all of his sore muscles to use.
 “How long do you reckon it will be before we get to go back?”